The 20 Best Total Anomalous Pulmonary Venous Return Doctors Near Me in North Carolina, US

 Accepting New Patients

-Munes Fares is a Pediatrics specialist and a Pediatric Cardiologist in Charlotte, North Carolina.
+Munes Fares is a Pediatrics specialist and a Pediatric Cardiologist practicing medicine in Charlotte, North Carolina.
 Dr. Fares is rated as an Advanced provider by MediFind in the treatment of Total Anomalous Pulmonary Venous Return.
-His top areas of expertise are Transposition of the Great Arteries, Truncus Arteriosus, Coronary Artery Aneurysm, and Ventricular Septal Defects.
+He is also highly rated in 60 other conditions, according to our data.
+His clinical expertise encompasses Transposition of the Great Arteries, Coronary Artery Aneurysm, Ventricular Septal Defects, Tetralogy of Fallot, and Heart Transplant.
+Dr. Fares is board certified in American Board Of Pediatrics, Pediatric Cardiology and American Board Of Pediatrics/Pediatric Cardiology, Pediatrics.
 Dr. Fares is currently accepting new patients.

 Advanced in Total Anomalous Pulmonary Venous Return